-We are listing upadacitinib tablets to provide an alternative option for patients from 1 October 2021.
-This decision will allow us to preserve the remaining tocilizumab stock and ensure people have continued access to treatment.
-This decision is based on advice from rheumatology clinical experts.
+We listed upadacitinib tablets to provide an alternative option for patients from 1 October 2021.
+This decision helped preserve the remaining tocilizumab stock while ensuring people could continue to access treatment.
+This decision was based on advice from rheumatology clinical experts.

 As always, it is for health care professionals to decide on the best treatment for the people in their care.

 Although we have received additional stock of tocilizumab since the initial notification of a stock shortage in 2021, we ask that prescribers only start new patients on tocilizumab if there are no suitable funded alternative treatments available.